-- Passwords for management interfaces shall never leave the TOE - The shared secret shall never leave the TOE in clear text (even over trusted channel) - Patient data shall not be transferred via the management interfaces
+- Passwords for management interfaces shall never leave the TOE - The shared secret shall never leave the TOE in clear text (even over trusted channel) - Patient data shall not be transferred via the management interfaces -].

-Dependencies: FDP IFC.1 Subset information flow control

-FMT MSA.3 Static attribute initialisation
+Dependencies: FDP_IFC.1 Subset information flow control FMT_MSA.3 Static attribute initialisation the electronic health card and which happen between the connector/SAC and the TOE.

-Please note that the information flow policy defined in FDP_IFC.1/NET and FDP_IFF.1/NET is focused on the communications, which fall into the scope of the application for the electronic health card and which happen between the connector and the TOE.
+Please note that the information flow policy defined in FDP_IFC.1/NET and FDP_IFF.1/NET is focused on the communications, which fall into the scope of the application for

-13 For the steps in verifying signatures of the certificate application component see [7], Table 2.
+14For the steps in verifying signatures of the certificate application component see [7], Table 2.